BetMGM Sportsbook Kentucky Bonus Code: ROTOBONUS - $100 Bonus Bets

-It's Monday Night Football in week 2 of the 2023 NFL schedule and there are two games taking place tonight starting at 7:15 pm EST. But Kentucky bettors are looking ahead becausge they can earn a little something extra when BetMGM goes live in KY on September 28th if they choose to pre-register TODAY with an exclusive BetMGM Sportsbook Kentucky Bonus Code: ROTOBONUS.
+It's week 3 in the 2023 NFL schedule and the 49ers and Giants are matched up for San Francisco's home opener at 8:20 pm EST on September 21 - (Thursday Night Football).
+This week, Kentucky bettors can earn a little something extra if the choose to pre-register with an exclusive BetMGM Sportsbook Kentucky Bonus Code: ROTOBONUS.

 Use BetMGM Kentucky Bonus Code ROTOBONUS to land a $100 pre-launch bonus today.